Regulating everyday sources of toxicity

 Product testing database

-While our testing data can't tell you which individual products are or aren't safe, this data helps us enforce current chemical regulations and know where to focus future efforts toward eliminating toxic substances.
+While our Product Testing Data database can't tell you which individual products are or are not safe, these data help us enforce current chemical regulations and know where to focus future efforts toward reducing and eliminating toxic chemicals.

-Please note: The presence of a chemical in a product doesn't necessarily mean that the product is harmful to human health or that the manufacturer violated safety standards or laws.
+It is important to note that the presence of a chemical in a product doesn't necessarily mean that the product is harmful to human health or that the manufacturer violated safety standards or laws.
+We follow the highest standards of quality assurance.